hyperledger/besu-docs/docs/HowTo/Interact/Pantheon-APIs/RPC-PubSub.md

 # RPC Pub/Sub over WebSockets

 ## Introduction

+Subscribe to events by using either RPC Pub/Sub over WebSockets or [filters over HTTP](../Filters/Accessing-Logs-Using-JSON-RPC.md).

 Use RPC Pub/Sub over WebSockets to wait for events instead of polling for them.
 For example, a Dapp can subscribe to logs to be notified when a specific event has occurred.

 Methods specific to RPC Pub/Sub are: